compTAG/student-resources/how-tos/book-club.md

 Trying to come up with a few questions will help you be more engaged with the material.

+After the meeting, send the presenters one up / one down feedback.

 ## For Presenters

 Your goal is to lead a discussion, which is way more fun than just a lecture.
 You should try to go beyond the content.
 What we sometimes call, "adding a plus-one".
 A few ways to add a plus-one is:

+* Add in details of omitted or hand-waved steps.
+Often, the author points these out as an exercise to the reader.
-* Go to the primary sources to add in details of omitted steps.
+* Go to the primary sources to see full proofs, or perhaps more context.
+Is there something helpful in the primary source that was not in the reading?
 * Each topic has a "main point".
 Work though a few examples that use the "main point"

-Often we pair you up for leading discussions.
+Often, we pair you up for leading discussions.
 The pairing is to allow you and your partner to work together to make a plan for leading the discussion.
 Note that it is a way easier to come up with a plan if you have someone to discuss with.
 Often, you will find that the discussion will help you come up with an